 For business owners, bespoke software is a serious investment.
-At BSPOKE, we understand that and pride ourselves on providing honest, unbiased advice; which is why many clients come to us wondering if they need a custom software solution at all.
+At BSPOKE, we understand that and pride ourselves on providing honest, unbiased advice.

-For most organisations, the idea of a bespoke software solution starts being considered when regular, off-the-shelf software cannot provide all the services required for smooth business operation.
-Even beyond this, a number of our clients approach us because off-the-shelf solutions are not only missing features but are actively inhibiting growth or productivity due to frustrating design or functionality.
+Custom software solutions are usually considered when off-the-shelf software cannot provide all services required for smooth business operation.
+Beyond this, organisations approach us because generica solutions are not only missing features but are actively inhibiting growth.
+Or productivity is held back due to frustrating design or functionality.

-Successful business operation requires difficult decision making and one of the best ways to make those decisions easier is by leveraging data.
-Whether it’s website analytics, audience demographics or the lifetime value of a customer, data informs intelligent decision making and the more you can leverage, the better.
+Successful business operation requires difficult decision making.
+One of the best ways to make decisions easier is by leveraging data.
+Whether it’s website analytics, audience demographics or the lifetime value of a customer, data informs intelligent decision making.

-Often, off-the-shelf solutions provide access to a variety of data within their functionality.
+Often, generic software provides access to a variety of data within their functionality.
 This can vary from intensely granular analysis to more general, top-level overviews.
-Each business utilises data slightly differently and depending on their business model, certain information which is desired may be unavailable via off-the-shelf platforms and will need to be calculated manually when required.
-This takes time and resources, something which every organisation looks to save.
+Each business utilises data slightly differently.
+Depending on their business model, information needed may be unavailable through generic platforms and will need to be calculated manually.
+This takes time and resources, something which every organisation wants to maximise.

 This applies to organisations which already use their own bespoke software, as well as those leveraging off-the-shelf solutions.
 As with all things, software has a lifespan.
 In the current age, technology is evolving at an exceptional speed and within a few years, most hardware, websites and software become outdated.
 This is often ignored for a short time but if left too long, can quickly hinder an organisation’s growth and productivity.